arduino-libraries/Arduino_PowerManagement/docs/README.md

 The wakeup source can be one of the deep-sleep enabled wakeup pins, and an RTC Alarm.
 You can select multiple pins or the RTC alarm to wake up the board.

 #### Wakeup Pins
 This feature can be used when you want to wake up the board from external stimuli, such as sensors or user input.
-Some sensors have an interupt pin that you can connect to one of the wakeup pins (eg: most motion sensors), while some output voltage on a pin, (eg: Passive Infrared Sensors or user buttons).
+Some sensors have an interrupt pin that you can connect to one of the wakeup pins (eg: most motion sensors), while some output voltage on a pin, (eg: Passive Infrared Sensors or user buttons).
 To select a wakeup pin just call `board.setWakeupPin(<pin_number>, <direction>)`.
 The direction can be either **RISING** if you want to wake up when voltage is applied to a pin, or **FALLING** if you want to wake when no voltage is applied anymore.
 Here is a list of the usable interrupts: